Public event support requests

 All requests must be submitted no

-more than 90 days and no less than 30 days in advance of the scheduled event.
+more than 90 days and no less than 30 days in advance of your scheduled event.

-Requests will be evaluated using DoD Directive 5410.18, Public Affairs Community Relations Policy (PDF) , Army Regulation 360-1, The Army Public Affairs Program (PDF) , Air Force Instruction 11-209, Aerial Event Policies and Procedures, and Air Force Instruction 35-105, Community Relations .
-Please review them if
+Requests will be evaluated using DoD Directive 5410.18, Public Affairs Community Relations Policy (PDF) , Army Regulation 360-1, The Army Public Affairs Program (PDF) , Air Force Instruction 11-209, Aerial Event Policies and Procedures, and Air Force Instruction 35-105, Community Relations.
+Please review these documents if

-To request recruiting displays, including booths, rope courses, wrestling mats, kruisers, golf carts and climbing walls, visit: http://state.nationguard.com/pennsylvania and contact a locate recruiter.
+To request recruiting displays including booths, rope courses, wrestling mats, kruisers, golf carts and climbing walls, visit: http://state.nationguard.com/pennsylvania and contact a local recruiter for coordination.

-(color guard, band, marching unit, static display of non-aviation equipment, etc.)
+To include color guard, band, marching unit, and static displays of non-aviation equipment, etc.

 Aerial Support in Public Events